Historical. Cultural. Biblical.

 Dive deep into the lessons of history.
 Explore the diversity of cultures around the world.
 And view it all through a biblically-rooted Christian worldview.

 Then, prepare to teach others to do the same.
 As a public or private school teacher, children’s ministry worker, or even missionary.
-Help today’s youth better understand their world – and the God who created it.
+Help today’s youth better understand their world – and the God who created it through a bachelor’s degree in social studies secondary education.

 Experience Learning as Both Student and Teacher